jrochkind/texts/search_compare/article.md

 #### Limitations or Issues

 * Individual record response elements have many sections with similar data presented in different ways, without much documentation of the different response elements.
 This makes it difficult to determine which response element will provide the best, most consistent data for a given use.
-These varying presentations of certain elements may well powerfully support complex use cases, but lack of documentation is a barrier to making such use.
+These varying presentations of certain elements may in fact be powerful support for complex use cases, but lack of documentation is a barrier to making such use.
 * Error messages are sometimes XML and other times HTTP status codes with HTML response bodies.
 Expected error response specifications not documented.
 * During the survey, we ran into at least one strange edge case bug, searching for a long phrase with a question mark in it resulted in strange error message.
 Possibly due to undocumented escape requirements of query input?
 * Multiple format/genre vocabularies are used in responses, but there is inadequate documentation defining expected values or semantics.